CoreVar/CLI-Tools/README.md

 - **Basic CLI Operations**: Simple commands and configurations.
 - **Dependency Injection**: Demonstrates scoped and singleton services.
 - **Blazor Integration**: Shows how to embed CLI within a Blazor application.

-Refer to the README.md files within each project folder for detailed usage instructions.

 ## Contributing